This Toy Was Responsible for the Most ER Visits Last Year

 - Once the gifts are open, immediately discard plastic wrappings or other packaging on toys before they become dangerous playthings.

-You can see more tips for shopping safely online and other information for keeping your household safe over the holidays at CPSC.gov.
+You can see more tips for shopping safely and other information for keeping your household safe over the holidays at CPSC.gov.

 Navigate forward to interact with the calendar and select a date.
 Press the question mark key to get the keyboard shortcuts for changing dates.